 Stargazers will love a trip to the famous Lowell Observatory, which is where Clyde Tombaugh discovered Pluto.
 Exhibits and guided tours teach visitors about this amazing discovery as well as the other work done at the observatory, and it also holds frequent special events where you can enjoy a little hands-on experience with telescopes.
 This trip is suitable for all ages, with plenty of exhibits kids and adults alike can enjoy.

 Get up close and personal with Arizona animals at Bearizona Wildlife Park.
-The main attraction is a three-mile drive through the free range part of the park, where wolves, bears and other large animals wander right by your car.
-Afterwards, explore Fort Bearizona, which houses smaller animals including river otters, birds of prey and bobcats.
+The main attraction is a three-mile drive through the free-range part of the park, where wolves, bears, and other large animals wander right by your car.
+Afterward, explore Fort Bearizona, which houses smaller animals, including river otters, birds of prey, and bobcats.
 There's even a petting zoo for younger kids.

 If you feel like doing some shopping or dining, check out Flagstaff's Historic Downtown and Railroad District.
-At first glance, this area looks like it could be straight out of the Old West with its brick buildings adorned with old-fashioned signs and awnings.
+At first glance, this area looks like it could be straight out of the Old West, with its brick buildings adorned with old-fashioned signs and awnings.
 However, it is home to unique, locally owned boutiques, art galleries, and restaurants.
-Keep an eye out for special events like art shows, farmers' markets and street festivals, which occur frequently during summer months.
+Keep an eye out for special events like art shows, farmers' markets, and street festivals, which occur frequently during the summer months.